Contrasting American Axle & Manufacturing (DCH) & Its Peers

 |2.25

-American Axle & Manufacturing presently has a consensus target price of $12.45, suggesting a potential upside of 84.17%.
-As a group, “Motor Vehicle Parts & Accessories” companies have a potential downside of 8.11%.
-Given American Axle & Manufacturing’s higher probable upside, research analysts clearly believe American Axle & Manufacturing is more favorable than its peers.
+American Axle & Manufacturing presently has a consensus price target of $12.45, indicating a potential upside of 89.21%.
+As a group, “Motor Vehicle Parts & Accessories” companies have a potential downside of 7.66%.
+Given American Axle & Manufacturing’s higher possible upside, equities analysts clearly believe American Axle & Manufacturing is more favorable than its rivals.

 Summary

-American Axle & Manufacturing beats its peers on 8 of the 13 factors compared.
+American Axle & Manufacturing beats its rivals on 7 of the 13 factors compared.

 American Axle & Manufacturing Holdings, Inc. is a leading supplier of driveline and drivetrain systems, modules and components for the light vehicle market world wide.
 It manufactures Driveline and Metal Forming technologies to support electric, hybrid and internal combustion vehicles.
 It’s the primary supplier of driveline components to its major customers include General Motors, Stellantis and Ford.
 It also sells various products to Ford & Stellantis from Metal Forming segment.
 It has the 2 operating segments.
 Driveline segment comprises front & rear axles, driveshafts, differential assemblies, clutch modules, balance shaft systems, disconnecting driveline technology, and electric & hybrid driveline products and systems for light trucks, SUVs, crossover vehicles, passenger cars and commercial vehicles.
 Metal Forming segment comprises axle & transmission shafts, ring and pinion gears, differential gears & assemblies, connecting rods and variable valve timing products for OEM and Tier 1 automotive suppliers.